IBM/fashion-store/README.md

 # Included Components

-* [IBM Open Banking Platform v1.1.0.0](https://console.bluemix.net/docs/services/open-banking-platform/index.html#getting-started-with-ibm-open-banking-platform) IBM Open Banking Platform is a software suite that accelerates a bank's transformation to a platform economy
+* [IBM Open Banking Platform v1.1.0.0](https://console.bluemix.net/docs/services/open-banking-platform/index.html#getting-started-with-ibm-open-banking-platform), IBM Open Banking Platform is a software suite that accelerates a bank's transformation to a platform economy
 * [API Connect](https://www.ibm.com/cloud/api-connect), a comprehensive API management solution for your entire API lifecycle from creation to management
+* [IBM Cloud Private](https://www.ibm.com/cloud/private), Open Kubernetes-based container platform with Cloud Foundry for application development and deployment, along with DevOps toolchain integration

 ## Featured Technologies

-* [Nodejs](https://www.python.org/) Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code server-side
+* [Nodejs](https://www.nodejs.org/) Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code server-side
-* React.js
+* [Reactjs](https://reactjs.org/) React.js is a JavaScript library for building user interfaces
-* Docker
-* REST API
-* curl
+* [Docker](https://www.docker.com/) Docker is a computer program that performs operating-system-level virtualization, also known as Containerization
+* [Curl](https://curl.haxx.se/) Curl is a command line tool and library for transferring data with URLs
+* [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services

 # Register with the IBM Open Banking Platform

 To authenticate your requests you need to obtain a clientId and clientSecret.

-1. If you dont have an IBMid yet, create an IBMid, https://www.ibm.com/account/us-en/signup/register.html Click Continue, Proceed,
-Check your email for the 7-digit security code, copy-paste, Verify
+1. If you dont have an IBMid yet, create an IBMid, https://www.ibm.com/account/us-en/signup/register.html.
+Click Continue, Proceed, Check your email for the 7-digit security code, copy-paste, Verify.
-2. Create an account with an IBMid
+2. Create an account with an IBMid.
 Go to the IOBP Payments API portal https://psd2-payments-ibmopenbanking-demo.developer.us.apiconnect.ibmcloud.com/
 3. Developer organization:
 Username: (unique for the portal)
 Captcha: